kubevela/kubevela/docs/en/install.md

 ## 2. Install KubeVela Controller

-> Note: This should be prepared by platform builder

 These steps will install KubeVela controller and its dependency.

 1. Add helm chart repo for KubeVela